 The range of returns our customers have made when selling their cask after holding the cask in the medium to long term (10-30 years) has been between £5,000 and £300,000.
-All of these investments began by buying a young cask of single malt whisky that often cost less than £1,500 (purchased in the early 1990s and 2000s).
+All of these investments began by buying a young cask of single malt whisky and holding it for the long term.

-The 7 Steps to Making A Sound Whisky Cask Investment:
+7 Steps to Making A Sound Whisky Cask Investment

-- Are you overpaying for the cask? – Do you know how to qualify a cask value?
+- Do you know how to check a cask’s value?

 - Become a detective – How legitimate is the company?

-1. Fact Or Fiction: Have you been fully informed about cask investment?
+1. Fact Or Fiction: Are you fully informed about cask investment?

 We do not skim over the potential negatives.
 We would rather you had all the information and didn’t buy a cask, than buy one based on ‘fake news’.

-The Knight Frank Index is a system that tracks the value of luxury assets such as cars, antiques, and jewellery.
-It also tracks the value of ultra rare bottled whisky.
+The Knight Frank Luxury Investment Index is a system that tracks the value of luxury assets such as cars, antiques, and jewellery.
+It also tracks the value of 100 ultra rare bottles of whisky.
 Bottles being the key word.

 At Mark Littler LTD we are very proud of our customer service, after all, the customers are at the heart of what we do.
-At the time of writing we have 295 verified five-star reviews of our service on Google Reviews (updated February 2023).
-We also have 124 five-star reviews on Facebook, and 129 five-star reviews on Yell.
-We believe in complete transparency here.
-However, some companies do not.
+At the time of writing we have over 340 verified five-star reviews of our service on Google Reviews (updated November 2023).
+We also another 200+ reviews across Facebook, and Yell.com.

-These fake reviews are often from accounts that have no profile picture, have only left one review on the platform, or have generic profile names.
-Paid for reviews often have nothing to do with the company, seeming to review a different product, or will be very vague, e.g. “Great customer service!
+A few ways to spot fake reviews include; accounts that have no profile picture, have only left one review on the platform, or have generic profile names.
+Paid for reviews are often dated around the same time and have nothing to do with the company, seeming to review a different product, or will be very vague, e.g. “Great customer service!
 Thank you”.
-The reviews will also be dated around the same time.

 There is also a small issue with reviews of cask investment companies that have only been running a few years – many of them will not have helped customers exit their investments.
 In that case you are buying from a company that has good customer service rather than one with a track record of helping people exit their investments.
 At Mark Littler Ltd we have been helping people exit their cask investments for as long as we have been selling casks, which means we know what works, and what doesn’t.
 Importantly our reviews reflect that.